Kunleweb/taxi_databricks/README.md

 # taxi_databricks

-An end-to-end data engineering pipeline that ingests, transforms, and analyses NYC Yellow Taxi trip data on Databricks using a Medallion Architecture with Unity Catalog.
+NYC Yellow Taxi trip data on Databricks using a Medallion Architecture with Unity Catalog.

 ---